 Lara Plaj is the stop where you should get off.
 Then, you will see this beautiful beach right in front of you.

 You will find a lot of restaurants in the Antalya’s historical centre – Kaleiçi.

 Certainly, there is an element of attractiveness in having a dinner surrounded by beautiful historical buildings.
 But, absolutely all restaurants in this area are touristic and rather expensive.

-However, in line with my policy of eating in places where only the locals eat, I found the Paçacı Şemsi Merkez restaurant.
-The food in this place was fabulous and much cheaper than what I would have had to pay in any of the touristic restaurants in the Old Town.
+However, in line with my policy of only eating in places where Turks eat, I found the Paçacı Şemsi Merkez restaurant.
+Food in this place was fabulous and much cheaper than what I would’ve had to pay in any of the touristic restaurants in the Old Town.

 I went there nearly every evening.
-Each time, I was the only foreigner, otherwise the clientele were local Turkish people.
-If you want to try excellent Turkish cuisine, I suggest that you go to this restaurant.
+Each time, I was the only foreigner, otherwise the clientele was the local Turkish people.
+If you want to try the excellent Turkish cuisine, I suggest that you go to this restaurant.